 First off, make sure you meet the minimum age requirements for driving in the UK.
 You need to be at least 17-years-old to drive a motorcar or motorcycle and age 21 for lorries and buses.

 If you’re just visiting the UK for a short period of time you should be fine to use your foreign driving licence to drive.
 However, if you intend to stay for at least two years, you might want to think about exchanging your licence for a UK one.

 Depending on the country your licence was issued in, you might have to re-sit your driving test in the UK.

 To help you get on the road legally, we’ve found out what you need to know about each type of licence.

 If you hold a full licence issued in a country within the European Union you can drive in Great Britain using your original licence until it expires and there’s no need to exchange it or retake your driving test.
+The same applies to those with a European Economic Community (EEC) licence.
 Your licence will expire when you turn 70, but if you’re 68+ when you become a UK resident you can drive for three years.
 After this time you must exchange your licence.

 ‘Designated’ countries licence types:

 You can drive in the UK for up to 12 months on a licence issued in a ‘designated country’ (Australia, Barbados, British Virgin Islands, Canada, Falkland Islands, Faroe Islands, Hong Kong, Japan, Monaco, New Zealand, Republic of Korea, Singapore, South Africa, Switzerland and Zimbabwe) after this period you must exchange your licence to keep on driving.
 You can exchange it up to five years after becoming a UK resident (if it hasn’t expired) without having to retake your driving test.